-We note that NOP comments sought analysis of alternatives that would optimize releases for fish passage and habitat.
-An alternative should also be assessed that would optimize provision of surface water to the northern subbasins consistent with the implementation of the GSPs.
+We note that NOP comments sought analysis of alternatives that would optimize releases for fish passage and habitat.55 An alternative should also be assessed that would optimize provision of surface water to the northern subbasins consistent with the implementation of the GSPs.

 Furthermore, in identifying a conservation release schedule that optimizes winter releases consistent with the northern GSPs, the EIR should explain any constraints it is assuming regarding provision of recharge benefits to the Upper Valley and Forebay.
 If there is a water rights basis for the assumption that MCWRA must maintain existing levels of recharge, the EIR should explain this.

-The EIR should also estimate the change in salvaged water that could be made available as conservation flows that would result from the project and when those increased salvaged water flows could be released by month in the various kinds of water years.
+The EIR should also estimate the change in salvaged water that would result from the ILT project that could be made available as conservation flows and when those increased salvaged water flows could be released by month in the various kinds of water years.
+In effect, the EIR should identify MCWRA's flexibility in the timing of conservation releases because that flexibility may determine the extent of the consistency that can be attained with the winter releases assumed in the northern GSPs.